Fiile-27/171216test/README.md

-After wasting more than thirty days, I decide to pick up my programming skills again.
+After wasting more than thirty days, I decide to pick up my programming skills.
 This is a record & test file.